Cesargarciajr/bloom-of-life/README.md

 - Balsamiq - used for wireframes (https://balsamiq.com/wireframes/)
 - Font Awesome - used for icons (https://fontawesome.com/)
 - Google fonts - for fonts used in this project were found at (https://fonts.google.com/)
+- Precious Ijege - mentor helping with insights and coding fix
 - Rafael - helped with insights and coding tips
 - Carl Murray - helped with bugs fix and styling ideas

+## Acknowledgments

+- I'd to thank Code Institute for the opportunity of putting all the knowledge in practise.
+My mentor Precious Ijege and Alan Bushell, my cohort facilitator, for help with this project as well extra people the helped through my struggles and need specially Rafael and Carl Murray.

+# THANK YOU!